nus-cs2103-AY2122S1/ip/docs/README.md

 3.[E][X] bread sale (at: when its dark outside)
 ```

-If the previous command did not change the list, undo would result in no change.
+If there are no previous commands which change the list, undo would result in no change.

-### `Exit` - Exits the application
+### `Bye` - Exits the application

 Example of usage: